nbareil/justanothergeek.chdir.org/content/post/howto-build-robust-cli-application-using-cookiecutter-click-and-nix.md

     ];
   }

 And voila!
-I now have a functionnal and sustainable system: I am guaranteed that everything will work on the long term: Dependencies will never be broken, the CLI tool will always be within my `$PATH` folders as any other application.
+I now have a functional and sustainable system: I am guaranteed that everything will work on the long term: Dependencies will never be broken, the CLI tool will always be within my `$PATH` folders as any other application.